What is a Urinary Tract Infection?

 A urinary tract infection (UTI) is an infection that begins in the urinary system.
 The urinary system includes that bladder, kidneys, ureters (the tube that carries urine from the kidney to the bladder) and the urethra (the tube that carries urine out of the body).

-An infection can be limited to the bladder, however, if the infection is not treated promptly, it can spread to the kidneys (called pyelonephritis), causing serious consequences.
+An infection can be limited to the bladder, however, if the infection is not treated promptly or completely, it can spread to the kidneys (called pyelonephritis), causing serious consequences.

 Urinary tract infection is the second most common infection after respiratory infection.
 It is estimated that each year, 8 to 10 million people in the United States get a urinary tract infection, most of them women.